lmutsuha79/feedback_flow_l3/README.md

 - add multi-tabs in the header of the dashboard --> (ok)
 - get all the reviews for an app and show them in the dashboard --> (ok)
 - save the currently selected app in the local storage --> (ok)
+- add filter methods on the reviews table --> ok

 ================================================================